ImSuMyatNoe/100-Days-Of-ML-Challenge/README.md

 # 100-Days-Of-ML-Challenge
+#Siraj Raval has challenged the machine learning/deep learning community to commit to 100 days of machine learning.
+Challenge accepted!
 Day 1 -> Data Preprocessing
 Use Imputer from sklearn method to handle the missing data. strategy : string, optional (default=”mean”)